House Cleaning Answering Service

 Questions about supplies, fragrances, green cleaning, allergies, pets, infants, special surfaces, and what the team can or cannot use.

-Outcome: Use approved language, capture preferences, and route sensitive promises to staff.
+Outcome: Use approved language, capture preferences, and send sensitive promises to staff.

 Outcomes